omgovich/colord/README.md

 ## Types

+**Colord** is written in strict TypeScript and ships with types in the library itself — no need for any other install.
+We provide everything you need in one tiny package.

 While not only typing its own functions and variables, **Colord** can also help you type yours.
 Depending on the color space you are using, you can also import and use the type that is associated with it.

 ```ts